Airservices’ Aviation Rescue Fire Fighting service announces first woman Silver Axe Award winner – Most Outstanding Recruit

 Airservices Australia’s Aviation Rescue Fire Fighting (ARFF) service has marked a historic triple celebration at its Melbourne Training Facility.

-Airservices is honouring ARFF’s 100th recruit course graduation since 1977, the 70th anniversary of the formal establishment of ARFF in Australia in 1954, and the first woman recipient of the much-coveted national Silver Axe Award – Most Outstanding Recruit.
+Airservices is honouring ARFF’s 100th recruit course graduation since 1977, the 70th anniversary of the formal establishment of ARFF in Australia in 1954, and the first woman in 12 years to receive the much-coveted national Silver Axe Award – Most Outstanding Recruit.

 ARFF is the only national fire service in the country – a rapid intervention, first response service which engages within minutes to provide aviation rescue and fire fighting services at 27 of Australia’s busiest airports.